IE-NITK/TwitterSuicidalAnalysis/code/README.md

                Reviewers: <reviewer 1>, <reviewer 2>"
 ```

-use reviewer alphabets to specify the reviewers (see `README.txt` of the repository).
-Also note the code is comment free (mostly) except when functions are declared and places where naming can't explain what you're doing.
+Use reviewer alphabets to specify the reviewers (see `README.txt` of the repository).
+Also note the code is to be kept _comment free_ except when functions are declared and places where naming can't explain what you're doing.

 <hr/>